+Thank you for your interest in our kittens.
 First and foremost, every cat and kitten is our pet and we love them.
-We need them to go to a good home, so please forgive all the questions we will ask of you as we will certainly expect and respect the same from you.
+We need them to go to a good home, so please forgive any questions we may ask of you as we will certainly expect and respect the same from you.

 What is a breeder: –

 - Will allow you to see the kitten where it has been raised, both parents and the condition of all their cats

 - Loves their animals and they love them back (always go to see them).
 See the interactions.
 It is always better that the cats live in the house with the breeder (other than the studs).
 However watch the interplay between the stud and the breeder.
 They may be outside but should be used to getting lots of love